 How did you come to Morgan Stanley?

 I had a funny background.
 I did architecture initially, but I took a gamble and started a business degree when I was already halfway through.
 I went to a career seminar just to see my opportunities.
 Morgan Stanley presented and I thought the presentation was really good.
-At a cocktail function after, I met some of the actual analysts and associates and for me that was the key differentiating factor because I felt like I immediately made a connection with them and what they were saying.
+At a cocktail function after, I met some of the actual analysts and associates, and for me that was the key differentiating factor because I felt like I immediately made a connection with them and what they were saying.

 What was it like when you first started?

 One of the biggest things that drew me to Morgan Stanley was actually the culture.
-Let’s face it—most of the jobs across the industry and across the street are more or less going to be the same day to day.
+Let’s face it—most of the jobs across the industry and across the Street are more or less going to be the same day to day.
 Morgan Stanley felt different.
-It had the global reach of one of the largest investment banks in the world, but what felt like a small business culture.
-You feel like you have a family here at work and like people are personally invested in your career.
+It had the global reach of one of the largest investment banks in the world, but what felt like a small-business culture.
+You feel like you have a family here at work and that people are personally invested in your career.
 I could be really open about what I wanted to achieve, and I had people support me in that.
 I had an opportunity recently to reflect on whether I wanted to stay here long term.
 For me it was a no-brainer.

 How would you describe your day-to-day work life?

 The greatest thing about my job is that my day-to-day experience changes.
 I can come in the morning and think my day is going to go one way and it ends up completely different.
-A lot of the stuff we do is very real-time—that includes speaking to clients in relation to deals they’re looking at, executing transactions in the markets, presenting ideas we have to clients relating to risk management, or working internally with different divisions to help them form solutions for our clients.
+A lot of the stuff we do is very real-time—that includes speaking to clients in relation to deals they’re looking at, executing transactions in the markets, presenting ideas we have to clients related to risk management, or working internally with different divisions to help them form solutions for our clients.